-APPENDIX - 10 SAMPLE REFERENCE REQUEST FORM School Name To: (referee's name and organisation) Request for a reference in respect of: (name of applicant) In regard to application for: (title of post applied for) Please confirm the following details The applicant's period of employment with you: To From The applicant's current or most recent job title with you The main duties and responsibilities of that post: The applicant's reason for leaving your employment: How long have you known the applicant?
+APPENDIX - 11 SAMPLE REFERENCE REQUEST FORM ASSOCIATE STAFF

+School Name To: (referee's name and organisation) Request for a reference in respect of: (name of applicant) In regard to application for: (title of post applied for) Please confirm the following details The applicant's period of employment with you: From To Continuous service date (Previous Local Authority/employer details where applicable): The applicant's current or most recent job title with you The main duties and responsibilities of that post: The applicant's reason for leaving your employment: How long have you known the applicant?
 In what capacity do you know him/her?
 Did the applicant perform his/her duties satisfactorily?
 Yes [] No [] If No please provide details of any areas needing improvement and any remedial action taken: Please see the job description and person specification attached and comment on the applicant's suitability for this appointment.
 It would also be helpful if you could describe any strengths and weaknesses you consider the applicant has demonstrated in relation to the requirements of this job and give examples (please continue on a separate sheet if necessary).